Turnout

 1. Personal Information: Make sure to include your Social Insurance number, birth certificate, and proof of U.S. citizenship or lawful residency.

 2. Medical Records: Collect detailed medical documentation from your healthcare providers.
 This should outline your diagnosis, treatment history, and how your condition affects your ability to work.
-The SSA is particularly interested in medical records from the 12 months prior to your application.
+The SSA is particularly interested in records from the 12 months prior to your application.

 Follow the arrows to see what documents you need to collect for your application.
 Each box represents a category of documents, and the bullet points inside show the specific items required.